zfc283/PotatoTrip/README.md

     dotnet build
     ```

-7. Use Visual Studio to open the project and navigate to the `appsettings.json` file.
-Replace the `Password` field in the `ConnectionString` section according to your SQL server password (If you follow the above steps, you could fill in the `User Id` field as `sa` and pick a database name of your choice to fill in the `Database` field)
+7. Open the project in Visual Studio and navigate to the `appsettings.json` file.
+In the `ConnectionString` section, replace the `Password` field with your SQL server password.
+If you follow the steps above, you should also set the `User Id` field to `sa` and choose a database name to enter in the `Database` field
-8. Open command prompt and run the following command to add initial database migration:
+8. Open the Command Prompt and run the following command to create the initial database migration:

    ```bash
    dotnet ef migrations add initialMigration